Jamshedpur FC: 2022-23 season

-Jamshedpur FC Head Coach, Owen Coyle officially announced today that he won't be continuing his journey in India in the next season of Hero Indian Super League.
-The Scotsman had a successful two years with the club which he continuously kept on improving with his smart signings, promotion of young players and amazing man-management skills.
-He lifted the Jamshedpur side to 6th place in 2020-21, just 4 points shy off the top-4 places and later in 2021-22 propelled them to the top of the table with a historic Hero ISL League Shield Winners’ campaign where his team smashed and steamrolled upon records.
+Jamshedpur FC head hoach Owen Coyle announced that he won't be continuing his journey in India.
+The Scotsman had a successful two years with the club which he continuously kept on improving.
+He lifted the Jamshedpur side to 6th place in 2020-21, just 4 points shy off the top-4 places with a historic Hero ISL League Shield Winners’ campaign.

 On 10 July 2022, Aidy Boothroyd was appointed as head coach of Jamshedpur.
+He said:

-He said: Jamshedpur FC are the Champions of India currently and the city has a tremendous football legacy.
+Jamshedpur FC are the Champions of India currently and the city has a tremendous football legacy.
 We want to continue this upward trajectory and make the club reach places and win honours that our fans are dreaming of.
 We want to take the club to the next level and to compete really with the top teams of Asia.

-On 14 July 2022 Jamshedpur FC confirm the extension of Leslie Cleevely as Goalkeeping Coach of the club.
-The world-famous Goalkeeping Coach, fondly called ‘Les’, has signed up to May 2023 and will join Aidy Boothroyd's coaching staff.
-When asked about his thoughts on extending his stay at Jamshedpur after a successful season, Leslie happily stated, When I received the offer to come back as goalkeeping coach and defend our Hero ISL league title, it didn't take any persuasion.
+On 14 July 2022, Jamshedpur FC confirmed the extension of Leslie Cleevely as Goalkeeping Coach of the club.
+The coach, fondly called 'Les', signed up to May 2023 and joined Aidy Boothroyd's coaching staff.
+When asked about his thoughts on extending his stay at Jamshedpur after a successful season, Leslie stated:

+When I received the offer to come back as goalkeeping coach and defend our Hero ISL league title, it didn't take any persuasion.
 I'm looking forward to getting to work with our exciting roster of goalkeepers and of course Aidy Boothroyd who is a fantastic coach and the right man for the job.

-On 16 July 2022 club appoints Stuart Watkiss as Assistant Coach.
-Upon signing for the ISL League Shield winners Stuart opined his ambition with JFC, It's a big job at Jamshedpur FC, the defending Champions of India.
+On 16 July 2022, club appointed Stuart Watkiss as Assistant Coach.
+Upon signing for the ISL League Shield winners Stuart opined:

+It's a big job at Jamshedpur FC, the defending Champions of India.
 I come with the aim to help the club win back-to-back league titles and also help bring more honours.
 Along with a top Head Coach like Aidy Boothroyd, the club aims for the maximum and we will take it one game at a time.
 Looking forward to it.